 Let’s start looking at the differences CILS, CELI, and PLIDA have concerning the writing section – for this article I took as a reference the materials prepared for levels B1.
 To know where to find free samples of CILS, CELI, and PLIDA exams, please refer to Certifications of Italian L2 (part 1 – CILS and CELI), and to Certifications of Italian L2 (Part 2 – PLIDA and CIC).
 If you’re interested in buying specific books to prepare yourself to CILS, CELI, and PLIDA exams have a look at Exam preparation: CILS, CELI, PLIDA and CIC.

-As you can see, the main differences concern the time at your disposal, the number of texts to be written, and the number of words to be used.
+As you can see, the main differences concern the time at your disposal, the number of texts you’ve to write, and the number of words you’ve use.

 NUMBER OF TEXTS

 (of 100 and 80 words respectively)

 |CELI – B1||2 hours|

 (2 hours is the total time you have to finish both the writing and the reading section)

 (the first exercise is a question and answer, the other two exercises require 50, and 90 words respectively)

 If you already know some vocabulary, three are the areas on which you can work to pass the writing section of CILS, CELI, and PLIDA: grammar, cohesion, and coherence.

 Knowing grammar can allow you to both write correct texts and to transfer your ideas in a clear way.
 To improve your Italian grammar you can rely on some specific books such as New Italian grammar in practice, Grammatica avanzata della lingua italiana, Grammatica italiana, Grammatica italiana di base.
 You can also write some texts in Italian and then ask a teacher or a friend to correct them.